 Overview

 A manager assessment is a formal evaluation cycle in which you grade the skill proficiency of your direct reports.
 Manager assessments run in parallel with employee self-assessments — while your team members grade their own skills independently, you assess each of them using your organization’s grading scale (typically 1–5).
 When both are complete, the scorecard shows your grades and the employee’s self-assessed grades side-by-side for comparison.
 Manager assessments exist to provide an independent perspective alongside each employee’s self-reported proficiency.
 Together, manager and self-assessments give your organization a more complete picture of skills across the team, which feeds into skills gap analysis, development planning, and workforce reporting.
 Assessments are created and assigned by administrators.
 You receive manager assessments for the direct reports assigned to you in SkillsDB.
-You do not create assessments yourself — if you believe you should have an active assessment but cannot see one, contact your administrator.Note: Manager and self-assessments are completed independently.
-By default, you cannot see your team members’ self-assessed grades while you are grading, and they cannot see yours.
-Both sets of grades become visible on the scorecard once the assessment is complete.
+You do not create assessments yourself — if you believe you should have an active assessment but cannot see one, contact your administrator.Navigating to Your Team’s Assessments

-To view your active assessments select Assessments from the My Team section of the left sidebar.
-The My Team Assessments page shows all assessments currently assigned to you.
-The list shows only Active assessments — Draft and Completed assessments do not appear here.
-Each row in the table displays:| Column | Description |
+To view your active assessments select Assessments from the Team section of the left sidebar.
+The My Team Assessments page shows all assessments currently assigned to you, including completed and ended ones.
+Quick filter chips above the table — All, Not Started, In Progress, Completed, and Ended — narrow the list.
+Draft assessments are not shown.
+Each row in the table displays:

 Opening an Assessment

 Selecting an assessment opens its details page.
 This page is your home base for the full assessment — it shows overall progress, individual team member status, and your two grading options.
-Assessment metadata A card at the top of the page shows key information about the assessment:| Field | Description |
+Assessment metadata A card at the top of the page shows key information about the assessment:Grading an Individual Team Member

 Individual grading lets you work through one team member’s skills at a time.
 This is best when you want to give each person careful attention, review skill-by-skill context, or add comments as you grade.
 Starting individual grading- In the direct reports table, select Start or Continue next to a team member’s name.